jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL unguided - Modern cloud apps.md

 #### Tasks to complete

--   Enable Azure AD authentication with your existing Azure AD tenant on the call center admin web app and validate you can log in with the new user within that tenant.
+-   Enable Azure AD authentication with your existing Azure AD tenant on the call center admin web app and validate you can log in with the new user within that tenant

 #### Exit criteria

--   The call center application should only allow users that log in through the customized Azure AD form access to the application.
+-   The call center application should only allow users that log in through the customized Azure AD form access to the application

 ### Task 4: Apply custom branding for the Azure Active Directory logon page

 #### Tasks to complete

 -   Customize the branding by providing a banner and tile logo, a large illustration, and custom text, and then validate the branding is applied.
-The logo files can be found in the folder you extracted the starter files to.
+The logo files can be found in the folder you extracted the starter files to

 #### Exit criteria

--   The custom branding should be displayed on the logon page.
+-   The custom branding should be displayed on the logon page

 ### Task 5: Verify the user can successfully login to the admin site